deepakkapse/COVID19-Status-management-system/README.md

 # COVID19-Status-Management-System
-Filestructure project using C++ on Covid19 status of every state in india<br>
+Filestructure project using C++ on Covid19 status of every state in India<br>
 This project keep track of corona virus cases identified in every state of India<br>